octobercms/docs/plugin-registration.md

 1. Information about the plugin, its name, and author.
 1. Registration methods for extending the CMS.

 Registration scripts should use the plugin namespace.
 The registration script should define a class with the name `Plugin` that extends the `\System\Classes\PluginBase` class.
-The only required method of the plugin registration class is the `pluginDetails()`.
+The only required method of the plugin registration class is `pluginDetails`.
 An example Plugin registration file:

     namespace Acme\Blog;